Project developers : Product development / Design

 Key indicators

-- Number of components facilitating recycling.
+- Number of recycling facilitators.

-- Number of single component products.
+- Number of single material products.

 Watch point